Actions: The Essentials

 • Data-change: Modify (add, delete, update) data in your app

-• External communication: Send information to an external service (such as a push notification or an SMS message)
+• External: Interact with an external service, such as opening the phone app on a device to start a call or sending information to an external service (such as a push notification or an SMS message

-• Composite: Execute a sequence of actions in a specific order
+• Grouped: Execute a sequence of actions in a specific order.

 Besides the actions you can create in your app, other actions are automatically created.
 You can learn more about system actions and how to control them.